 Unfortunately for business owners, however, the hard work doesn’t stop at creating a vacation rental website.
 Each and every aspect of their site must be optimized in order to attract more visitors and convert them into bookings.

-That’s why we’ve created this infographic – to show vacation rental owners exactly which online features can make websites more attractive, while at the same time, enhance the all-round user experience to generate more interest, inquiries and direct bookings.
+That’s why we’ve created this infographic – to show vacation rental owners exactly which online features can make websites more attractive while at the same time, enhance the all-around user experience to generate more interest, inquiries and direct bookings.